Skip to Main Content

 Hoffman v.
 N.Y.
 State Indep.
 Redistricting Cmm'n

-State supreme court ordered Independent Commission to draw new maps pursuant to state constitutional process.
+State supreme court ordered Independent Commission to draw new congressional maps pursuant to state constitutional process.

 Last Updated Dec 12, 2023